unixcharles/acme-client/README.md

 # Not implemented

 - Recovery methods are not implemented.
-- SimpleHTTP is the only challenge method implemented
+- http-01 is the only challenge method implemented

 ## Development